openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-provide-and-consume.md

 ### Framework Behavior

 1. Initial Rendering:
    a.
-The variable decorated with \@Provide calls `addProvideVar` in the component's constructor, storing the state variable's key and value in a map to prepare for \@Consume state variables in child components.
+The variable decorated with \@Provide calls `addProvideVar` in the component's constructor, storing the state variable's key and value in a map to prepare for \@Consume state variables in descendant components.
 It also registers the state variable and saves the custom component it belongs to.
    b.
-If a child component uses a \@Consume variable, it calls `initializeConsume` in the constructor to retrieve the state variable from the map.
+If a descendant component uses an \@Consume variable, it calls `initializeConsume` in its constructor to retrieve the state variable from the map.
 If not found, a runtime error is thrown.
 After finding the matching \@Provide variable, it registers the state variable and saves the custom component it belongs to.

 2. When \@Provide / \@Consume-decorated data changes:
    a.
-When a state variable is used, the `get` function in `prop` is triggered, which calls the `get` function in `ObservedProperty`, thereby calling `recordDependentUpdate` to record the component IDs related to the state variable, preparing for subsequent component updates when the state variable changes.
+When the state variable is used, the `get` function in `prop` is triggered, which calls the `get` function in `ObservedProperty`, thereby calling `recordDependentUpdate` to record the component IDs related to the state variable.
+This prepares for component updates when the state variable changes.
    b.
-When a state variable is modified, the `set` function in `prop` is triggered, calling the `set` function in `ObservedProperty`.
+When the state variable is modified, the `set` function in `prop` is triggered, calling the `set` function in `ObservedProperty`.
 The `set` function triggers the state variable's `notifyChanges` function, which calls the `onStateUpdate` function of the component bound to the state variable.
 The component IDs needing updates are assigned to `dirtDescendantElementIds`, and `markNeedUpdate` is called to update the UI.
-The UI update calls `CustomView`'s `rerender` function, followed by `updateDirtyElements`, which retrieves and executes the update function of the component based on its ID.
+The UI update invokes `CustomView`'s `rerender` function, followed by `updateDirtyElements`, which retrieves and executes the update function for each component based on its ID.
    c.
-After rendering, the state variable continues executing the `set` function, updating each state variable bound in `subProps_` by calling their `set` functions, repeating step 2 for other component renders to achieve minimal rendering.
+After rendering, the state variable continues executing the `set` function, updating each state variable bound in `subProps_` by calling their `set` functions.
+This repeats step 2 to render other components, achieving minimal rendering.

 ## Constraints

-1. The parameter `key` for \@Provide / \@Consume must be a string literal; otherwise, a compilation error will occur.
+1. The key parameter for \@Provide / \@Consume must be a string literal; otherwise, a compilation error will occur.

     **Counterexample:**